 - The PGP key is saved at the carrier level.
 Please contact your Employee Navigator technical contact with the PGP key provided if you are setting up a new carrier

-- If EDI configuration is completed and ypu are ready to send a test file just navigate to the Generation tab and select RUN. (check the reminders under RUN prior to hitting transmit.
-It lists the transmission options that you have enabled)
+- If EDI configuration is completed and you are ready to generate and transmit a test file simply navigate to the 'Generation' tab and select Generate.

 - Setup tab- change the "Transmission Status for Reporting" field to production.
 This will automatically change the ISA 15 value to a P indicating to the carrier the data is for production